michal-h21/make4ht/README.md

      add "mathjax" option on the command line (like `make4ht -f html5+mjcli filename.tex "mathjax"`).
      See [the available settings](#mathjaxsettings).

+nodynamicodt

+:    change dynamic content in ODT files (such as tables of contents or bibliographies) to text.

 odttemplate

 :    it automatically loads the `odttemplate` filter (page \pageref{sec:odttemplate}).